Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 50. ### What are the restrictions of web workers on DOM

-    WebWorkers don't have access to below javascript objects since they are defined in an external files
+    WebWorkers don’t have access to below javascript objects since they are defined in an external files

     1. Window object
     2. Document object